GriseoVulpes11/chatterbones/README.md

 # chatterbones
-A skeliton that can talk
+A skeleton that can talk